morepath/morepath/doc/implementation.rst

-A special registry contains the settings; setting functions as declared by :meth:`morepath.App.setting` and :meth:`morepath.App.setting_section` are executed and stored in a :class:`morepath.settings.SettingRegistry` which is accessible through :attr:`morepath.App.settings`.
+A special registry contains the settings; setting functions as declared by :meth:`morepath.App.setting` and :meth:`morepath.App.setting_section` are executed and stored in a :class:`morepath.directive.SettingRegistry` which is accessible through :attr:`morepath.App.settings`.

 .. _Dectate: http://dectate.readthedocs.org